Quick Links

 Download: Snapseed (Free)

 Musicolet is one of the few ad-free music players for Android that is elegant and offers lots of useful features that stock music players often lack.
-You can create folders and playlists to organize your music library, along with boosting the sound through its built-in equalizer.
+You can create folders and playlists to organize your music library, and also boost the sound through its built-in equalizer.

 Musicolet also provides cool widgets for the home screen.
 Moreover, if a song is playing and the device goes to sleep, it replaces your lock screen with the song album art and control buttons.
 The app works with Android Auto too.